risk-first/website/estimating/Analogies.md

 You can look more at the importance of _hierarchies_ in the [On Complexity Track](../complexity/Start.md).

-However, if you're here to continue learning about _estimating_, it's time to look at [Contracts](Contracts.md).
+However, if you're here to continue learning about _estimating_, it's time to look at [Fixing Scrum](Fixing-Scrum.md).